Walking for Health programme of walks

 We have a vibrant and varied programme of walks led by our Kings Chase, Frampton Cotterell and Yate/Sodbury/Dodington groups.
 Many of these walks are easy access, up to an hour in length at a rich variety of locations.
-Please check the Walking for Health programme for details.
+Please check the for details.

 We also have nine regular walks, which start at the same time and place.
 These walks are designed to accommodate any walkers’ needs, allowing people to walk the distance they feel comfortable with.

 Chipping Sodbury Rugby Club Walk – Alternate Tuesdays to the Railway Path walk.
 Set off at 11am.
 Gentle, flat walk on the hard surface around the rugby ground.
 Walk once around the track which is just over a mile, or twice if you feel like it.

 Bristol Bath Railway Path – every other Tuesday at 11am (whatever suits you) Starting points alternate between Avon Valley Railway Bitton Station, BS30 6HD and Warmley Waiting Room, Warmley Station, BS30 5JB.